NATIONAL EARTH DAY

 - renewable fuels and power

 - efficient cars

 - rain forests

-As citizens of the world, we can take actions protecting the Earth, its creatures and their habitats.
+As citizens of the world, we can take action to protect the Earth, its creatures, and its habitats.
 Greener living can include more fuel-efficient vehicles or windows.
 It can also include landscaping for your climate reducing the amount of water required.

 HOW TO OBSERVE #NationalEarthDay